-The widely regarded Arch Learning Community program at Dean College is designed to provide comprehensive support to students with diagnosed learning disabilities and/or other learning challenges, such as attention and memory difficulties, who would benefit from additional academic support while taking part in a traditional college curriculum.
+The widely regarded Arch Learning Community program at Dean College is designed to provide comprehensive support to students with diagnosed learning disabilities and/or other learning differences, such as attention and memory difficulties, who would benefit from additional academic support while taking part in a traditional college curriculum.

 Through individual academic coaching, Arch-designated courses and specialized success and career advising, students will work within the program to acquire the skills necessary to be successful in their degree program.

 Students who are accepted into the Arch Learning Community may choose to enroll in the program for one or two years, or for the duration of their time at the college.
-With a 98% retention rate from the fall to spring semester, this program has been proven to be an invaluable experience to those who participate.
+With a 95% retention rate from the fall to spring semester, this program has been proven to be an invaluable experience to those who participate.

-retention rate for Arch members from fall to spring
+retention rate for Arch members from fall to spring semesters

 of first-year Arch students feel the program meets their needs